ankazhao/python-sparselda/README.md

 ## python-sparselda
 ================
-python-sparselda is a Latent Dirichlet Allocation topic modeling package based on SparseLDA Gibbs Sampling inference algorithm, and written in Python 2.6 or newer, Python 3.0 or newer excluded.
+python-sparselda is a Latent Dirichlet Allocation topic modeling package based on SparseLDA Gibbs Sampling inference algorithm, and written in Python 2.X.
 RTFSC for more details.

 Please use the github issue tracker for python-sparselda at: